-Our topic today looks at the push and the pull factors for First Nations people in the Australian Public Service.
-The public service offers opportunity to contribute to positive outcomes for communities all over Australia and to pursue rewarding careers.
-But we also know that it comes with challenges, obstacles, ethical dilemmas, and indeed racism for some of our First Nations public servants.
+The public service offers opportunity to contribute to positive outcomes for Australian communities and to pursue rewarding careers.
+But it also comes with challenges, obstacles, ethical dilemmas, and racism for some of our First Nations public servants.

-To discuss the topic today, I'm joined by three impressive Indigenous leaders.
-Professor Tom Calma AO is the Chancellor of the University of Canberra.
-Professor Calma has had a long and successful career in the Australian Public Service over 38 years, which included seven years as a senior diplomat in India and Vietnam.
-After retiring in 2010, he has become an academic and consultant, and works in the voluntary and community sectors.
-In 2019, Professor Calma was appointed by Minister for Indigenous Australians, Ken Wyatt, as co-chair of the Voice Co-design Senior Advisory group.
-He was only weeks ago elected as a fellow of the Australian Academy of Science.
-Professor Calma is the first fellow in the academy who identifies as an Aboriginal person and was elected for his efforts in championing the health, education, and justice of Indigenous peoples.
-Tom Calma, welcome to Work with Purpose.

-Ah, thank you, David.
-And hi.

-My next guest is Kate Thomann, who is a proud Wiradjuri woman with over 25 years' experience in the Australian Public Service.
-Kate was also previously the chief executive officer of the Australian Indigenous Doctors' Association.
-Kate has extensive experience in Indigenous policy development and program delivery across many portfolio areas, including Prime Minister and Cabinet, health, environment, communications, education, arts and culture, and Aboriginal Hostels.
-Kate, welcome to Work with Purpose.

-Kate Thomann:

-Thank you, David.

-David Pembroke :

-And finally, joining us on the line from Alice Springs is Geoff Richardson PSM.
-Geoff has spent 40 years in the Australian Public Service, all in the Aboriginal and Torres Strait Islander affairs portfolio, including 22 years in senior executive service positions.
-Geoff has worked extensively across a broad range of program and policy areas, including broadcasting, land acquisitions, housing and infrastructure, and economic and community development.
-So, Geoff, welcome to you to Work with Purpose.

-Geoff Richardson:

-Thanks very much, David.
-And hello, Tom, Kate.
-Wonderful to be with you again.

-David Pembroke :
+Our conversation in this episode is an important one, with our guests exploring the push and pull factors for First Nations people inside the Australian Public Service.
+It was brought to our listeners in NAIDOC Week, and as we are being encouraged to stand up for change, rally around Indigenous communities and make a stand for institutional and structural reforms, we thought it was a great podcast for you to listen to once again.

+The podcast features Professor Tom Calma, who is the Chancellor of the University of Canberra, Kate Thomann who at the time, was working on the Federal Department of Health, but Kate is now the Executive Director, Research and Education at AIATSIS (The Australian Institute of Aboriginal and Torres Strait Islander Studies).
+The final guest was Geoff Richardson PSM, a First Nations Development Consultant.
+They share their insights from decades of work inside the APS.

+And the podcast begins with my voice.

 Now, Geoff, I might start with you.
 And I think before we get into the push and pull factors for First Nations people, I'd love to get your answer or to find out about where you were and how you felt when the prime minister accepted the Uluru Statement of the Heart.

-Geoff Richardson:

 I'm assuming you're talking about the current prime minister, David?

-David Pembroke :

 Yes, the current prime minister.
 Yes, the current prime minister.

-Geoff Richardson:

 Most people watching it on television on election night and Prime Minister Albanese getting up, and first of all, moving the flags into the screenshot, and then having a very passionate acceptance speech of which he mentioned the statement.
 I thought it was a very humbling moment for the prime minister, but also a really important message that his government will do its best to bring this important policy across the line.

-David Pembroke :

 And Tom Calma?

-Tom Calma :

 Oh yeah-

-David Pembroke :

 What was your experience?

-Tom Calma :

 Yeah, I'm very happy to see at least the profiling of Aboriginal Torres Strait Islander people the recognition and the commitment to advance the acceptance of the Uluru Statement from the Heart and wanting to work and looking at the three elements to that, being the voice, treaty, and also truth telling.
 That's just the beginning of the process.
 It's a long process to go.
 But what the Prime Minister Albanese did commit to was taking the Voice to Parliament to a referendum and to get it entrenched in the constitution, which is a pretty bold step.
 And it's something that is welcomed, but there's a lot more to it than just getting recognised in the constitution.